Segfault-Inc/Multicorn/pages/home.rst

 If you are using *PostgreSQL 9.1*, you should use the 0.9.1 release.

-If you are using *PostgreSQL 9.2*, you should use the 0.9.2 release.
+If you are using *PostgreSQL 9.2*, you should use the 1.0.0 series.
+(Currently 1.0.0beta1).

 With the `pgxn client`_::